ikus060/rdiffweb/README.md

 ## Next Release - 2.5.0

-This next release focus on multi-factor-authentication as a measure to increase security of user's account.
+This next release focus on two-factor-authentication as a measure to increase security of user's account.

 * Store User's session information into database
 * Update ldap plugin to load additional attributes from LDAP server